stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 than the following disjointed fragments in that crabbed Curwen chirography, which shed no light on the case as a whole:

-  &ldquo;B. dy&rsquo;d not.
-Escap&rsquo;d into walls and founde Place below.
+   "B. dy'd not.
+Escap'd into walls and founde Place below.
-&ldquo;Saw olde V. saye y    e     Sabaoth and learnt y<font size=-2>  e     Way.
+ "Saw olde V. saye y    e     Sabaoth and learnt y<font size=-2>  e     Way.
-&ldquo;Rais&rsquo;d   Yog-Sothoth   thrice and was y    e     nexte Day deliver&rsquo;d.
+ "Rais'd   Yog-Sothoth   thrice and was y    e     nexte Day deliver'd.
-&ldquo;F. soughte to wipe out all know&rsquo;g howe to raise Those from Outside.&rdquo;
+ "F. soughte to wipe out all know'g howe to raise Those from Outside. "

   As the strong Argand blaze lit up the entire chamber the doctor saw that the wall opposite the door, between the two groups of torturing appliances in the corners, was covered with